englianhu/Coursera-Data-Mining/README.md

 # Coursera-Data-Mining

-Data Mining - University of Illinois at Urbana-Champaign
+**Data Mining** *by University of Illinois at Urbana-Champaign*

+## Content

+  The courses content below chapters

+  - Data Visualization
+  - Text Retrieval and Search Engines
+  - Text Mining and Analytics
+  - Pattern Discovery in Data Mining
+  - Cluster Analysis in Data Mining
+  - Data Mining Capstone